 Once cold weather starts creeping in, have you ever gone into a store and seen racks of lush, soft, warm colorful blankets and been seized with the desire to purchase and own at least one of the zillions of soft, fuzzy and colorful tempters?

 Suddenly you realize that your mind is racing with fantasies of lying in your recliner, bed, or couch with one luxuriously soft, thick, warm covering over your full body’s length.
+Your warm pet , dog or cat, sleeping on or near you, sharing their warmth.
 The blanket tucked in such a way that no cold air can find one inch of your body where it could induce shivering.

 While gazing and considering your next move you remember all of the blankets you bought under similar circumstances in the past and try to talk yourself out of a new blanket.
 I don’t know about you, but the plethora of these soft, warm, and fuzzy coverlets make me see how meager my supply of twelve or more at home is!

 No matter how many blankets you have at home, when you enter a moderately warm store and have to thaw from the frigid temperature that the howling wind has blown against you, you can just imagine how wonderfully warm, soft and cozy one more blanket would be.

 What is it about soft, warm, and fuzzy blankets that makes you want more blankets; or pets, for that matter, to snuggle up beside you or keep your lap warm?
 Is it an association to a memory or memories from your childhood?
 Perhaps it’s from the genetic memory encoded on our DNA from an ancient ancestor to prepare for the icy conditions of winter that floods your very being when the first blast of cold air hits you?